NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/wePlans.rst

 Dec 2023
 ----------
    #.
-Digital Wind Tunnel (1.2.5.2) - CFD models for a complex-shaped building with other surrounding buildings.
+Digital Wind Tunnel (1.2.5.2) - CFD models for a complex-shaped building with the surrounding buildings explicitly modeled within a certain proximity.
    #.
 Surrogate support for regional assessment (1.3.6.1) - Extend surrogates developed in EE-UQ that can be utilized in R2D for wind hazard simulation.
    #.
 Multi-Fidelity Monte-Carlo (1.2.3.1) - Utilizing low-fidelity models to predict the response of high-fidelity models efficiently

 2024
 ----
    #.
-Digital Wind Tunnel (1.2.5.2) - Customization of the Digital Wind Tunnel models for low-rise buildings with application examples.
+Digital Wind Tunnel (1.2.5.2) - Customization of the Digital Wind Tunnel models for low-rise buildings with additional application examples.
    #.
 Ability to save & utilize surrogate models using advanced Surrogate-Modeling algorithms (1.2.2.2)
    #.
 Reduced order surrogates modeling for CFD simulations (1.2.2.3)
    #.
 Regional-scale CFD simulation integration with R2D for high-resolution damage and loss assessment of wind storms (1.2.2.3)